 Many families are now spending more time together than before, working and studying side by side at home.
 This increased proximity brings with it unique challenges and rewards.

 Parents and caregivers may see the increased time together as an opportunity to start conversations around subjects that seem both important and overwhelming, such as puberty, sex, and relationships.

-Our team from The Potocsnak Family Division of Adolescent and Young Adult Medicine shares tips on how you can start sexual health conversations with your young person.
+Our team from The Potocsnak Family Division of Adolescent and Young Adult Medicine is committed to helping families have these talks in a positive and stress-free manner.
+Below, our experts share tips on how you can start positive sexual health conversations with your young person.

-General Sexual Health Education: AMAZE Jr. is the way to go for content on questions like “Where do babies come from?"
+AMAZE Jr. is the way to go for content on questions like “Where do babies come from?"
 Watch with the littlest ones in your life!
-For your 4th-8th graders who missed out on their spring school-based sex ed, you can supplement e-learning time by assigning AMAZE.org!
+For your 4th-8th graders who may have missed out on their school-based sex ed, you can supplement e-learning time by assigning AMAZE.org!
 You can watch the videos together, or have your kid choose a few videos to watch and then share what they learned back with you.

 Find us: For more resources on how to talk all things sex ed, visit us here and follow us on Facebook and Instagram (While on Instagram, go ahead and follow our friends Sex Positive Families and Scarleteen as well!)